TAbdiukov/PPSSPP-patches/guides/Sims2The_Teleport_anywhere.md

 **A**: Practically, there is no effect when those are modified, even if they are modified to the broken values.

-### Step 1: Get to location that compains that optimal TP point.
+### Step 1: Get to location that complains that optimal TP point.

 For example, for the TP point of `levels/gas_station/curio_shop`, get to the gas station